Puffins and Root Cellars in Bonavista Newfoundland

 Cape Bonavista Lighthouse Newfoundland.

-At the back of the lighthouse, just a few meters off shore, was a rocky outcropping where a small group of Atlantic Puffins were nesting!
+At the back of the lighthouse, just a few meters offshore, was a rocky outcropping where a small group of Atlantic Puffins were nesting!
 This was an unexpected treat, and we spent quite some time watching and photographing the endearing birds.

 Bonavista Atlantic Puffins Newfoundland.